Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 To prevent script/quest bugs, you won't logically be expected to go to Druid Grove before Trademeet, or Temple Ruins before Umar Hills, etc. (Do so at your own risk!)

 ## I left Irenicus’s Dungeon too early!
 I missed some location checks!
-If you left too early, you’ll need to use the cheat console to MoveToArea back there and finish.
+In fact, you might be expected to leave early.
+You’ll need to use the cheat console to MoveToArea back there and finish.
 The area code is AR0602.
 So you'd use<br/>
 CLUAConsole:MovetoArea('AR0602')<br/>
 or C:MovetoArea('AR0602') for enhanced edition (or just click it in the area list that pops up in the EE's cheat console menu).<br/>
 Alternatively, the GO_AP mod menu has a teleport option.<br/>
 To leave the dungeon, use the same command but 'AR0700' to go to Waukeen's Promenade.
+Area codes are included the name of the area unlock.

 ## I'm stuck or softlocked in Planar Sphere / Planar Prison / Chapter 4 / Chapter 5!
 See the answer to the previous question.
 You can teleport in/out with the cheat console or GO_AP mod.